Can You Clear a Clogged Drain Yourself?

 Before attempting to clear a drain yourself, it’s important to understand the potential causes of a clog.
 Here are some common culprits:

-- Hair – Hair is a major cause of bathroom sink and shower drain clogs.
+- Hair – Hair is a major cause of clogs in the bathroom sink and shower drain.
 It can accumulate and bind with soap residue, forming a blockage that restricts water flow.

 - Food Scraps – In kitchen sinks, food particles can easily become trapped in the drain.
 Even if you have a garbage disposal, certain items like grease, coffee grounds, and starchy foods can build up and cause a clog.